nmradcc/DCCAnalyzer/README.md

 # DCCAnalyzer v0.0.7

-This repository is for maintaining the software associated with decoding DCC packets using a Salear logic analyzer.
+This repository is for maintaining the software associated with decoding DCC packets using a Saleae logic analyzer.

 The nmradcc/DCCAnalyzer/src directory contains the source code for the parsing functions necessary.